Tourism in Peru: World Heritage Sites and National Parks

 There are eleven locations in Peru designated as World Heritage Sites by UNESCO, three of these places being national parks.
 These monuments receive many tourists due to their uniqueness, aesthetic attraction, and cultural significance.

 Awards

-Over the past decade, Peru has received a number of tourism awards.
+According to a 2005 Peruvian government study, the satisfaction rate for tourists after visiting Peru is 94%.
+Peru has received a number of tourism awards.